 INTRODUCING THE next iteration of the legal self assessment tool

-Law for Non Profits, a project of The Pacific Legal Education and Outreach Society (PLEO), has collaborated with Made in BC – Dance on Tour (MiBC) has received funding to create a digital platform that will bring the LSAT into the 21st century by developing a digital platform that will answer questions in real time as well as documents, policies and templates.
+Law for Non Profits, a project of The Pacific Legal Education and Outreach Society (PLEO), with Made in BC – Dance on Tour (MiBC) has received funding to create a digital platform that will bring the LSAT into the 21st century by developing a digital platform that will answer questions in real time as well as documents, policies and templates.

 Founded in 2006, Made in BC - Dance on Tour (MiBC) occupies a unique niche in the dance and performance milieu of the province.
 Their work lies at the intersection of artists and presenting organizations through their facilitation of inter-connections and information between their work and BC communities.

 In particular, Made in BC supports artists to create stronger connections with the province and also helps its network of presenters with subsidized fees and networking opportunities to better support artists to present new, contemporary works in their communities.

 what will the lsat 2.0 do?

 Is your non profit arts or cultural organization in compliance with the law?
 Are you equipped to deal with an issue if it turns out that you are not?
 Most of the almost 7,000 arts non profits in British Columbia are volunteer run and frequently under resourced.
 A sudden legal crisis, or even a seemingly minor misstep in compliance, can put your organization’s very existence in jeopardy, and compromise the vital services that you provide to your community.

 We can help…

 Law for Non Profits (LFNP) announces its Legal Self Assessment Tool (LSAT) 2.0 project.
 The current LSAT 1.0 enables any BC society to evaluate its legal strengths and vulnerabilities and learn about the resources currently available to help a society address any gaps in its legal compliance.